-Things to Avoid for an Easy to Maintain Home
+Things To Avoid For An Easy To Maintain Home

 When designing your home, there are clever decisions you can make to help with the long-term maintenance without the hassle of constant cleaning.
-We have tips for what you can avoid while designing, to help you maintain your space, keeping it clean and tidy.
+We have tips for what you can avoid while designing to help you maintain your space, keeping it clean and tidy.

-Flooring – When deciding on the materials and colour for your floor, you need to consider who will be using the space.
-Do you have a big family with little feet running around the house, and is your place likely to receive high traffic of people on a regular basis?
-If so, it may be worth avoiding shinny finishes, especially in colours such as black or white where the dirt will stand out more.
+When deciding on the materials and colour for your floor, you need to consider who will be using the space.
+Do you have a big family with little feet running around the house?
+Is your place likely to receive high traffic of people on a regular basis?
+If this is true then avoid shiny finishes especially in colours such as black or white where the dirt will stand out more.
 When adding details such as LED lights to your kitchen plinths remember all dust and dirt on the floor will be highlighted.
 This does not mean LED lights should not be considered as they have the ability to create a lovely ambience through the increased amount of light.
 We suggest a matt finish floor in the areas of the house that are made dirty easily and LED lighting should be added to areas that are not prone to getting dirty.

-Work surfaces must be carefully considered to suite your preferred needs.
+The surfaces must be carefully considered to suite your preferred needs.
 It is important to remember, dark matt finished worktops and stainless-steel worktops will easily show finger prints and marks, whilst marble is easily porous.

 Features such as architraves, covings and other wall mouldings are perfect dust collectors and real nightmare during the cleaning.
 Investing in flexible cleaning products to target these areas will help to tackle settled dust.